 - 1 papaya

-- DICE FRUIT INTO ½ INCH CUBES: Papaya: cut in half, scoop out seeds, cut flesh off skin and dice.
+- PREPARE AND DICE FRUIT into 1/2 inch (1.3 cm) cubes.
+Papaya: cut in half, scoop out seeds, cut flesh off skin and dice.
 Kiwi: Peel with sharp knife, cut in half, cut out white core in middle, dice green flesh.
 Mango: Slice down lengthwise on both sides of large pit, scoop out flesh with soup spoon and dice.

 - ASSEMBLE: Combine diced fruit and mint (if using) in a serving bowl.
 Pour over orange juice and gently mix.
 Tip: As not everyone likes mint, I just add 1-2 tablespoons into the fruit salad and put the rest on the side for people to sprinkle on their own serving if they like.

 - Other tropical fruit: We are using kiwi, papaya and mango, but choose your favorites.
 Other good options are diced pineapple, bananas, jackfruit, guava, lychee, mandarin oranges, passion fruit.
 If you like a bit of tartness with the sweet fruit, add a squeeze of lime juice or lemon juice.